markjprice/apps-services-net7/docs/errata/errata.md

 - [Page 633 - Using the Radzen form components](#page-633---using-the-radzen-form-components)
 - [Page 634 - Using the Radzen form components](#page-634---using-the-radzen-form-components)
 - [Page 657 - Creating a virtual Android device for local app testing](#page-657---creating-a-virtual-android-device-for-local-app-testing)

+# Page 16 - Installing other extensions

+In the table, the **C# for Visual Studio Code** extension says it is "powered by OmniSharp".
+This is true up to the most recent release version `1.25.9`.
+But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

 # Page 56 - Managing data with Transact-SQL